Who is Vincent?

 How long have you been painting?

-Basically, since I was old enough to hold a paint brush.
+Basically, since I was old enough to hold a brush.

 What mediums do you work in?

-Mostly acrylic paint and oil currently.
-But I have recently worked in gouache and watercolor.
-I’ve also worked in ink, pencil, pastel, photography and digital.
-In non-2d arts I also knit, crochet, weave, spin yarn, sculpt, and occasionally dance.
+Mostly acrylic and oil these days, but I dabble in gouache and watercolor, too.
+I've also worked with ink, pencil, pastels, photography, and digital art.
+Off the canvas, I knit, crochet, weave, spin yarn, and occasionally dance.

 Are you interested in participating in my (publication, gallery, show, event)?